robmoore-i/JsonRestApi/README.md

 ## Config

-You need a `config.q` file in the same directory as you call your server from.

-For the above example, I have `config.q` in the same directory as `backend.q`.
+To do cross-origin resource sharing (CORS), your server must verify that any resources provided by it are intended for the recipient in question.
+To do this, an Access-Control-Allow-Origin header is required.
+In the same directory as your `backend.q` you can create a file called `config.q` which contains a value `.config.frontendOrigin`.
+This is a string of the origin of the recipient your server is intended to serve.
+If no config is provided, the value defaults to "*", which means that its resources are safe to use by any origin.

 ## Caveats

 - Only supports GET and POST methods.
 - Path parameters are only supported for GET requests (POST data should go in the body).

-## Todo

-- Write a failing test for when you try to set a session id (sid) value which isn't a string